Fulminazzo/BearCommands/README.md

 ## Annotations
 There is currently only one Annotation ```PreventSaving```: used to prevent saving of a Field in a Class that extends [Savable](#Savable).

+## MessagingCommand
+The Messaging Commands are a custom way to handle the BungeeCord Plugin Messaging messages.
+By extending this class you can create a custom command that will be loaded by [BearPlugin](#BearPlugin) or [BungeeBearPlugin](#BungeeBearPlugin) and executed when a plugin message, that has the subchannel as the command name, will be sent.

 ## Enums
 Enums is a list of classes designed to help you with the creation of static variables in your plugin.
 In here you will find "Enums" such as [BearConfigOption](#BearConfigOption) and [BearPermission](#BearPermission).
 Read below to know more.